Greek conservatives drop February election demand

 New Democracy leader Antonis Samaras, who is leading in the opinion polls, softened his stance after meeting Papademos on Friday but is less willing than other members of the caretaker coalition to extend the deadline further.

-The Socialist PASOK and the far-right LAOS parties, both members of the government backing Papademos, have already said the prime minister should be given more time to complete his task.
+The Socialist PASOK and the far-right LAOS parties, both also in the government backing Papademos, have already said the prime minister should be given more time to complete his task.

 "We would have no objections if elections were held even after Easter," PASOK spokesman Panos Beglitis told reporters on Tuesday after a 90-minute meeting between Papademos and Socialist leader George Papandreou.